Thanksgiving in Widowhood: Gratitude & Grief

 A word of caution I have for other deep feelers and authentic grievers of tragedy...
 Grief still needs limits.

-While it is important to walk the twisted path of bereavement honestly, we do need to take steps when hopelessness begins to consume us.
+The place my husband passed by suicide became a place of despair as I spent a lot of time and focus there.
+While it is important to walk the path of bereavement honestly, we do need to take steps when hopelessness begins to consume us.

 Here are a few Thanksgiving survival tips for grievers:

-Spend the Holiday(s) with those who are safe, empathetic, and whom you truly feel supported by
+Spend the Holiday(s) with those who are safe, empathetic, and whom you truly feel supported by (don't fear asking them for connection time).

-Include life-giving and self-care activities in your schedule (some of mine were salt water floats, making music, time in nature and with friends)
+Include life-giving and self-care activities in your schedule (some of mine were salt water floats, making music, time in nature and with friends).

-Have (or make) a list of the people you can reach out to if it's getting too dark (asking them ahead of time may help you both be more prepared in a time of need)
+Have/make a list of the people you can reach out to if it's getting too dark (asking them ahead of time may help you both be more prepared in a time of need)

-Find a local grief, widow, or suicide support group with others who "get it"
+Find a local grief, widow, or suicide support group with others who "get it" (Christian widows are my people!).

 The Gratitude